bornfight/qa-fortress/README.md

 # qa-fortress

-Idea of Quality Assurance Fortress is to set (potentialy) automated, open-source type structure of testing tools covered with up to date documentation.
+Idea of Quality Assurance Fortress is to set (potentially) automated, open-source type structure of testing tools covered with up to date documentation.

 ***Here are some links:***